OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 ### If I partially repay a loan, can I just reborrow those funds later?

-No, there's no ability to add to the loan once a payment has been received.
+Yes, you can add to the loan at any time.

 ### If I partially repay a loan, will my interest payments change to reflect the lower balance?

-If you have paid part of the balance prior to maturity, the interest amount on the next roll will reflect the outstanding balance instead of the original loan value.
+If you have paid part of the balance, the interest amount will reflect the outstanding balance instead of the original loan value.

-### What if price or backing goes up, can I pull out the added equity from my loan?

-Loan terms are hard-coded at time of launch.
-So if backing goes up, LTV remains at X DAI per gOHM.
-Price has no impact on loan terms.

-### What if I forget to roll my loan, is there a grace period before defaulting?

-Expiration of the loan will occur automatically according to contract terms.

-### I accidentally defaulted, can I recover my collateral?

-Unfortunately, this is not possible.
-Once loan expiration occurs contract terms are automatically executed.

-### If other users repay their loans, will that increase the capacity available in the clearinghouse?

-The capacity in the clearinghouse is rebalanced weekly.
-If a user repays their loan, the DAI will be available in the clearinghouse.
-If the available amount is below the threshold upon rebalancing it will be topped up, if the available amount is above the threshold the excess will be removed when rebalancing occurs.

 ### Do Cooler Loans increase OHM supply?